(Last updated Dec. 11, 2017. Originally published June 12, 2016.)

 I thought I would re-rank these films in the interest of sparking a little debate OR encouraging people to check a couple of them out if they haven’t.
 Some of this stuff I would recommend above the rest, and I guess that is the point more than anything.
 Also, this is sort of fun.

-I’m writing a few words on each of the main movies in the MCU, but for shits and giggles, I’m including my placement and thoughts on the rest of most mainstream comic book superhero movies too … but I only include them if I’ve watched them and if they fit that criteria: super heroes that were in a comic book that was adapted into a live-action film that got a fairly wide release.
+I’m writing a few words on each of the main movies in the MCU, but for shits and giggles, I’m including my placement and thoughts on the rest of most mainstream comic book movies too … but I only include them if I’ve watched them and if they fit that criteria: a comic book that was adapted into a live-action film that got a fairly wide release.
 No cartoons.
 No comic-booky things that had different roots.
 No movies I haven’t seen (that’s hardly fair).
+No Roger Corman.
 Them’s just my rules.

-I will also update this list as I watch new films or if I feel like a re-rank.
+Since it takes too much brain power, I’m not separating this list by super hero vs. non-super hero flicks, though that increases the chances I forgot something.
+I will update this list as I watch new films or if I feel like a re-rank.
 And though I mostly feel fortunate for having missed any omissions, this is the reality: Not everything is going to be on there.
 Feel free to offer suggestions/disagreements as you see fit.

-On this first edition, I noticed (and you may agree) that there is a precipitous decline around Nos.
-35-40.
+On this edition, I noticed (and you may agree) that there is a precipitous decline around No 40 or so.
 The first half of the list mostly only has camp to recommend it.
 The second half is pretty darn watchable.
 I think we can safely say the bar has been raised in recent years.

 Anyway, let’s get to it.

 94. Kick-Ass 2 – Rape jokes are sooooo funny.